 Now notice Genesis 1:26: “And God said, Let us make man in our image, after our likeness.”
 When referring to themselves, the One speaking says, “Us,” “Our” and “Our.”
 This is proof that there is more than one Being in the Godhead—there are presently two!
 In this scripture, the Hebrew word for God is Elohim.
 This is a uniplural term like group, team, committee or family.
 All of these represent one entity, comprised of several members or persons.

 Thus, the Bible teaches there is one God, composed of two Persons—the Father and Christ—with many more persons to be added later.
-The first great time when God will add more sons to His Family is when Christ’s kingdom is established.
+The first great time when God will add more sons to His Family is when His kingdom is established throughout the whole earth.
 But entering God’s kingdom will not be automatic for anyone.

 There Are Conditions to Entering the Kingdom